khaledhasanzami/khaledhasanzami-Analysis-of-Personal-Movement-Using-Activity-Monitoring-Devices/README.md

  - codebook.md epitomizes the whole code in simple text
  - readme.md explains the repository
  - figure directory containes all the figure produced in the analysis
- - Activity_monitoring_data.zip is the dataset used the project
+ - Activity_monitoring_data.zip is the dataset used in the project

 ## Code
 Summary of the analysis is given below: